 Having These Qualities Will Help You in the Long Run

 - Strong work ethic

-Mastering those 10 skills shows that you’re ready to compete in the business.
+Mastering those 10 skills shows that you’re ready to compete in the voice acting industry.
 Just keep in mind that the road to success isn’t a straight line, but filled with circuitous paths.
-In order to succeed, you have to overcome the hardships, learn from your mistakes, and keep moving.
+To succeed, you have to overcome the hardships, learn from your mistakes, and keep moving.

 Learning from another voice actor like Evan Schmitt will also be beneficial for your career.